Freezin’ for a Reason polar plunge event

 There will be music, fire on the beach, frisbees, hula hoops, a playground, coffee, tea and hot chocolate.
 You can register that day.

 A playground is available for children.
 Bring things to keep busy or arrive closer to 11:30.
 Go to registration first.
-A waiver must be signed at the event or downloaded in advance.
+A waiver must be signed at the event or downloaded in advance at: https://www.dropbox.com/s/tb84yvzlmir4uba/Hudson%20Valley%20PP%20WAIVER.pdf?dl=0

 Wear layers, as no dressing room is available.
 Costumes are welcome.
 Bring towels, shoes and a bag for wet clothes.